Legal cases with fixed pricing, standardized processes, and firm timelines

 Protect your computer with security software: Several types of security software are necessary for basic online security.
 Security software essentials include firewall and antivirus programs.
 A firewall is usually your computer’s first line of defense.
 It controls who and what can communicate with your computer online.
 You could think of a firewall as a sort of “policeman” that watches all the data attempting to flow in and out of your computer on the Internet, allowing communications that it knows are safe and blocking “bad” traffic such as attacks from ever reaching your computer.

 In order to curb the menace caused by the cybercriminals, the government has enacted the Information Technology Act, 2000 whose prime objective is to create an enabling environment for effective use of the internet along with reporting the cyber crime in India.

 The IT Act is a comprehensive law that deals with technology with respect to e-governance, e-commerce, and e-banking.
 The cyber law also lays down penalties and cyber crime punishment in India.

 The Indian Penal Code was also amended to include crimes like fraud, forgery, theft, etc. committed over the internet or through an electronic medium.

 To report cyber crime in India, the first step is to file a complaint at the cyber crime cell in a police station of the city where the crime has taken place, or where the device is located which was affected.

-In case of hacking, the following information is required to file a cyber crime complaint:
+1) In the case of hacking, the following information is required to file a cyber crime complaint:

-- If data is compromised on a server or computer, soft copy of the original data and soft copy of compromised data are required.
+If data is compromised on a server or computer, a soft copy of the original data and soft copy of compromised data are required.